Empire: Present

-Chalmers Johnson argues that the US globe-girding network of hundreds of military bases already represents a global empire in its initial form:
+For Dominic Lieven, empire is all about unequal distribution of power and consequent domination.
+Thus the 2000s world order is more imperial than the 19th-century one because instead of several empire of roughly equal power there is one imperial superpower.
+‘Empire’ has therefore replaced "anarchy."
+Chalmers Johnson argues that the US global network of hundreds of military bases already represents a global empire in its initial form:

 Simon Dalby associates the network of bases with the Roman imperial system:

-Kenneth Pomeranz and Harvard Historian Niall Ferguson share the above-cited views: "With American military bases in over 120 countries, we have hardly seen the end of empire.”
-This “vast archipelago of US military bases … far exceeds 19th-century British ambitions.
-Britain’s imperium consisted of specific, albeit numerous, colonies and clients; the American imperial vision is much more global…”
+Kenneth Pomeranz and Harvard Historian Niall Ferguson share the above-cited views: "With American military bases in over 120 countries, we have hardly seen the end of empire."
+This "vast archipelago of US military bases … far exceeds 19th-century British ambitions.
+Britain's imperium consisted of specific, albeit numerous, colonies and clients; the American imperial vision is much more global…" The greatest conquerors who have ever lived only dreamed of a military presence as expansive as the United States has already achieved.

-Another Harvard Historian Charles S. Maier opens his Among Empires: American Ascendancy and Its Predecessors with these words: "What a substratum for empire!
+Another Harvard historian Charles S. Maier opens his Among Empires: American Ascendancy and Its Predecessors with these words: "What a substratum for empire!
 Compared with which, the foundation of the Macedonian, the Roman and the British, sink into insignificance."
+On almost any criterion, the American Empire in the 2000s transcends the limits of empire that John Darwin has observed since 1400 AD.
+Those writers who compare America to Victorian Britain "betray a staggering ignorance of the history of both."